microtema/moa/README.md

 We'll provide:

 * A ORM of Messages
-* A form to import Messages via Apache Camel Route
+* Import Messages via Apache Camel Route
-* A Topic JMS with MDB
+* A Queue JMS with MDB
 * JPA Persistence Layer to persist messages int DB (MS SQL)
 * Junit Test and IT
 * CDD and TDD